Code-Institute-Submissions/bitcoin-front-end-project/README.md

 # Project’s Core Functionality

-Great insights
+Great insights:

 The main function of the website was to manipulate data to give the user great insight into how the data can benefit them and give them a better understanding of the market.

-Stunning design and slick charts
+Stunning design and slick charts:

 The charts and graphs built have to be top quality for the user and the overall design of the website has to match this standard for the user to return.

-Marketing Persuasion
+Marketing Persuasion:

 To give the user a great content in terms data science insights from the stock market to persuade the user to come back and use on a regular basis.

 # Technologies Used